norikinishida/nlppreprocess/README.md

     "/path/to/outdir/raw_0000.txt.tokenized")
 ```

-For tokenization, I recommend using the Stanford CoreNLP or PTBTokenizer.
+However, for tokenization, I recommend using the Stanford CoreNLP or PTBTokenizer in stead of NLTK.

 ```
 $ python make_filelist.py